7 Tips to Create Sizzlingly Good Content

 Video is king, but do not forget the power of graphic, audio and text

 When you create content, always think about what is simplest and easiest for you to do.

 For example, you may want to create a bunch of videos, but if you do not have the time to enhance your personal appearance and your child (or dog/cat/loved one) is constantly screaming in the background, perhaps your best bet is to create a quality info-graphic.
 Just saying.

 Also, not everyone has the time to sit and watch videos.
 Some would prefer to read an article (like this) or listen to a podcast episode.
 Mix up your content.
-As your audience grow, you will be able to discern which form your audience likes to consume the most.
+As your audience grow, the best content creation tips for you will be able to discern which form your audience likes to consume the most.

 It is about quality over quantity

 You may have heard many statistics on posting times, for example, you need to post about 5-7 times on twitter and at least 4 times on Facebook.
 Honesty, the amount of content is worthless if the content looks crappy.
 Take your time and create quality content.
 For me, at this time, I cannot write many articles or podcasts each week BUT I can write quality tweets.
 You do not have to everything look like a masterpiece.
-Just create a consistent posting schedule, be receptive to follower feedback and work to improve the quality of your content.
+Just create a consistent posting schedule, follow best content creation tips for social media, be receptive to follower feedback and work to improve the quality of your content.

 Be sure to touch on pain/pleasure points

 Good content is designed to create an emotional reaction.
 Reactions are created when you trigger your potential customers pain or pleasure points.
 A pleasure point could be a simple as helping them fulfill a deeper goal, like more time and energy or improved self-esteem.
 A pain point could be highlighting a weakness or shortcoming that is common to your client.
 These trigger points, when used correctly, will draw in a reaction from followers and non-followers alike.